 Please rate our service in just five steps.

-If the doctor or dentist prescribes you medicinal products or medicinal devices (for instance a medicine or an aid such as a bandage) in the context of the treatment, you can present the prescription in the state of treatment, in Germany, in another Member State, in Switzerland or in one of the EEA States Iceland, Liechtenstein or Norway.
+If the doctor or dentist prescribes you medicinal products or medicinal devices (for instance a medicine or an aid such as a bandage) in the context of the treatment, you can present the prescription in the state of treatment, in Germany, in another Member State or in one of the EEA States Iceland, Liechtenstein or Norway.

 If you have private health insurance in Germany and want to present a prescription in another country, please address any questions that you may have directly to your German health insurance company.